WHERE IS THE MAT-SU VALLEY?

 WHAT DOES MAT-SU MEAN?

 Mat-Su is an abbreviation for Matanuska and Susitna.
 Both are names of rivers in the area.
-"Matanuska" seems to be derived from Russian and was a term formerly used to refer to the Ahtna (Athabaskan) Indians of the Copper River region.
+"Matanuska" seems to be derived from Russian and was a term formerly used to refer to the Ahtna Athabaskan indigenous people of the Copper River region.
 "Susitna" is an Athabaskan word that is loosely translated to mean Sand Island River.

 WHAT IS THE AVERAGE SUMMER AND WINTER TEMPERATURE?